ipfs/specs/naming/README.md

 1. Get the private key to use
   - the default key is the node's private key
   - a generated key may also be provided
-2. Verify if the value provided exists before proceeding with publish (optional)
+2. Verify if the value provided exists before proceeding with publish (optional through parameters)
 3. Get the peer id (using the private key)
 4. Start publishing the record
   1. Verify if a local record already exists